lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-metadata-schemas.md

 ### Adding new forms for MIME types {#adding-new-forms-for-mime-types}

 In addition to the default forms, you can add custom forms for assets of various MIME types, or create a new form under an appropriate form type.
 For example, to add a new template for the **image/png** subtype, create the form under the "image" forms.
 The title for the schema form is the subtype name.
-In this case, the title is "png."
+In this case, the title is "png".

 #### Using an existing schema template for various MIME types {#using-an-existing-schema-template-for-various-mime-types}